mvolkmann/blog/src/flutter.md

 state manager, navigation manager, and utility functions.
 It can be found in pub.dev under the name "get".

+GetX has a reputation for being easier to use than other Flutter state management libraries.
+One critisism is that it is a very large library that provides much more than state management.
+It can bloat the size of applications that only use it for state management.
+Another issue is that the official documentation is difficult to navigate and doesn't provide many usage examples.

 #### Dependency Management

 GetX dependency management provides a way to register an object